SavanFlou/versatile_thermostat/documentation/en/over-valve.md

 1. The user or automation, or the Scheduler, sets a setpoint via a preset or directly using a temperature.
 2. Periodically, the internal thermometer (2) or external thermometer (2b) or internal thermometer of the equipment (2c) sends the measured temperature.
 The internal thermometer should be placed in a relevant spot for the user's comfort: ideally in the middle of the living space.
 Avoid placing it too close to a window or too near the equipment.
-3. Based on the setpoint values, the different temperatures, and the TPI algorithm parameters (see [TPI](algorithms.md#lalgorithme-tpi)), VTherm will calculate the valve's opening percentage.
+3. Based on the setpoint values, the different temperatures, and the TPI algorithm parameters (see [TPI](algorithms.md#lalgorithme-tpi)), the VTherm will calculate the valve's opening percentage.
 4. It will then modify the value of the underlying `number` entities.
 5. These underlying `number` entities will control the valve opening rate on the _TRV_.
 6. This will regulate the radiator's heating.